CAST: Counterfactual Labels Improve Instruction Following in Vision-Language-Action Models: Introduction

-The main contribution of our work is \textbf{C}ounterfactual \textbf{A}ugmentation with \textbf{S}ynthetic \textbf{T}rajectories (\MethodName): a novel data augmentation scheme for improving instruction following in VLA models.
-We instantiate this scheme for the task of last-mile vision-language navigation (VLN), focusing on following nuanced prompts rather than navigating long distances, in unseen environments.
-We fine-tune an open-source VLM~\cite{beyer2024paligemmaversatile3bvlm} with our augmented dataset and evaluate performance in \NumEnvs environments on \NumPrompts language prompts.
-We also compare \MethodName to alternate schemes proposed in prior work, as well as state-of-the-art vision-language navigation baselines, and find that our policy achieves a \OverallSuccessRate\% success rate on challenging, diverse language prompts, outperforming a VLA trained without \MethodName by \DiffCAST\%.
-In the interest of reproducibility, we have open-sourced the \MethodName augmentation code, \ModelName policy training code, the \MethodName dataset, as well as trained checkpoints.
+We propose \textbf{C}ounterfactual \textbf{A}ugmentation with \textbf{S}ynthetic \textbf{T}rajectories (\MethodName): a novel data augmentation scheme for improving instruction-following in VLA models.
+We first instantiate \MethodName for the task of \emph{last-mile} vision-language navigation (VLN), focusing on following nuanced short-horizon prompts (lasting a few seconds or minutes) in unseen environments (e.g., ``Move along the wall on the left'').
+We fine-tune an open-source VLM~\citep{beyer2024paligemmaversatile3bvlm} with our augmented dataset, which we call \ModelName, and evaluate performance in \NumEnvs environments on \NumPrompts prompts.
+We also compare \ModelName to prior methods and find that it outperforms VLAs trained without \MethodName by \DiffCAST\%.
+We also instantiate CAST for manipulation, focusing on pick-and-place tasks.
+We train a VLA using the same VLM backbone as for navigation and evaluate on a focused set of tasks with distractors.
+We find a 27\% performance improvement over a VLA trained with standard data.
+We open-source the \MethodName augmentation code, data, and \ModelName training code and checkpoints.
+We believe that our work is a first step toward truly open-set robotic language following.
+Code is available here: \href{}{https://github.com/catglossop/CAST}